SKN-Telephoners/AGH-IX/README.md

 - Due to security concerns you want to add additional capabilities to IX you want to establish blacklist for devices in our IXP
 - Create a place in webgui where you can add devices to blacklist.
 It should be accessible **only by superuser**
 - How you do this is up to you.
 Only front-end implementation is required
-- send screenshot blacklist with some records
+- send screenshot of your blacklist form
 - send screenshot of the superuser check in your code

 ## Task 3